Part I of Adventures in Halong Bay

 “NO!” screamed Victor and started pushing me out of the cabin, while I was still dressed and robe-less.

-We climbed up on the second level deck and stood above the bow of the ship, a beautiful view of hundreds of rock islands around us.
+We climbed up on the second-level deck and stood above the bow of the ship, a beautiful view of hundreds of rock islands around us.
 All decks of the boat were completely empty, as the fellow passengers were still settling into their cabins and possibly arguing over the correct use of robes.

 We took pictures and gazed around, talking in hushed tones, as if afraid to break the magic surrounding us.
 About thirty minutes later, we were joined by an older English woman, who also came out to the top deck to take in the view.
 After a round of introductions, we chatted about our Vietnam experiences and thoughts, shared our favorite travel destinations, and discussed plans for future adventures.
 She and her husband were retired, avid travelers, and were used to going around the world in a bit more comfort than us.
 One of the experiences she shared reaffirmed my belief that frugal accommodations can often be smarter than luxurious ones.
 She told us that the very first 5-star hotel they checked into in Hanoi had a large rat that was running around the front lobby.
 She and her husband were appalled and pointed out the rat to a very helpful concierge who immediately reassured them that this particular rat didn’t live at the hotel, but rather “next door”.
 As Victor and I laughed at the idea of the “visiting rat”, she went on to point out all the issues at this and other hotels they stayed at, such as “problematic bathrooms”, “outdoor noise”, and so on.
 It’s understandable why she was upset.
 They paid good money for a high-end hotel and it didn’t live up to their expectations.
 Unfortunately, there is only so much even the best hotel can do when it’s located in a city such as Hanoi, within a developing country.
-There is no way to prevent rats from entering a building, when the entire city is full of rats.
+There is no way to prevent rats from entering a building when the entire city is full of rats.
 It’s hard to prevent outdoor noise in a city known for high levels of noise pollution.
-There is no way to make sure that the hotel has constant water or electricity, when city’s utilities are unstable at best.
+There is no way to make sure that the hotel has constant water or electricity when the city’s utilities are unstable at best.
 When we rent a $7 per night bungalow, we expect rats, outages, and noise.
 It’s basically written into the contract with invisible ink.
 We don’t get upset because we get what we paid for.
 On the other hand, paying for an expensive hotel and getting all the same things is infuriating.

 It was interesting to see that my preconceived notions of who a “luxury traveler” was were so quickly dispelled by this very pleasant woman, who even when complaining, managed to remain lovely and upbeat.
 As we continued chatting, I saw someone else on the lower deck, heading toward the bow of the ship.
 It was her husband, a tall grey-haired English gentleman, wearing nothing but a silk robe, extensively decorated with Chinese dragons.
 He walked up to the front railing, took a deep breath, and spread his arms out.